Grandolf49/coding-interview-preparation/README.md

 ## [Arrays](https://leetcode.com/tag/array/)

-- **Maximum sum obtained in k operations by choosing start or end element**
+- [Maximum sum obtained in k operations by choosing start or end element](https://www.geeksforgeeks.org/mindtickle-off-campus-full-time-interview-experience/) - Question 2 in this link
   - **Problem Statement:** You are given an array and the only operations are to pick the elements from beginning or from the end.
 Obtain the maximum possible using exactly the k-operations.

 - [Minimum Number of Platforms Required for a Railway Station](https://www.geeksforgeeks.org/minimum-number-platforms-required-railwaybus-station/)